John Lambton, 1st Earl of Durham: Background and education

-He supported educational projects such as the Mechanics' Institutes and the newly founded University of London.
+Lambton supported educational projects such as the Mechanics' Institutes and the newly founded University of London.

 New Zealand

 In 1825 Lambton took the chairmanship of the New Zealand Company, a venture that made the first attempt to colonise New Zealand, with his interest being philanthropic.
-However the venture did not succeed at colonisation.
+The venture failed at colonisation.

 Political career

-Durham was first elected to Parliament for County Durham in the general election of 1812, a seat he held until 1828, when he was raised to the peerage as Baron Durham, of the City of Durham and of Lambton Castle in the County Palatine of Durham.
+Lambton was first elected to Parliament for County Durham in the general election of 1812, a seat he held until 1828, when he was raised to the peerage as Baron Durham, of the City of Durham and of Lambton Castle in the County Palatine of Durham.
 In Parliament he supported liberal causes, from the defence of Queen Caroline to the removal of political disabilities on Dissenters and Roman Catholics.
-When his father-in-law Lord Grey became prime minister in 1830, Durham was sworn of the Privy Council and appointed Lord Privy Seal.
+When his father-in-law Lord Grey became prime minister in 1830, he was sworn into the Privy Council and appointed Lord Privy Seal.
 Along with Lord Russell he was a leading promoter of reform.
 He helped draft the famous Reform Bill of 1832.
 It reformed the electoral system by abolishing tiny districts, gave representation to cities, gave the vote to small landowners, tenant farmers, and shopkeepers and to householders who paid a yearly rental of £10 or more and some lodgers.

-Lord Durham resigned from cabinet in 1833.
-Later the same year he was further honoured when he was made Viscount Lambton and Earl of Durham.
+Lord Durham resigned from the cabinet in 1833.
+Later that year he was further honoured, made Viscount Lambton and Earl of Durham.
 Between 1835 and 1837, he served as Ambassador to Russia.
 While in Russia, he was invested as a Knight of the Order of St. Alexander Nevsky, of the Order of St. Andrew and of the Order of St. Anna.
 In 1837, he was appointed a Knight Grand Cross of the Order of the Bath.